NTNU-IHB/PythonFMU/README.md

 ```
 usage: pythonfmu-builder [-h] -f SCRIPT_FILE [-d DEST]
+                         [--doc DOCUMENTATION_FOLDER]
                          [Project files [Project files ...]]

 Build a FMU from a Python script.

 positional arguments:
-  Project files         Additional project files required by the Python script.
+  Project files         Additional project files required by the Python
+                        script.

 optional arguments:
   -h, --help            show this help message and exit
   -f SCRIPT_FILE, --file SCRIPT_FILE
                         Path to the Python script.
   -d DEST, --dest DEST  Where to save the FMU.
+  --doc DOCUMENTATION_FOLDER
+                        Documentation folder to include in the FMU.
 ```

 ##### Example: